bhall2001/flyball-master-manual/tournament_schedule.md

 # Tournament Schedule

 ###Overview

 Flyball Master version 1.0 does not create a Tournament schedule.
 The schedule must be imported from an external source.
 The schedule import should be the first activity when setting up a new Tournament.

-This section details the process to import a schedule, the format neeed, and steps to take after the import is complete.
+This section details the process to import a schedule, the format needed, and steps to take after the import is complete.

 ###Schedule Import

 Flyball Master allows a schedule to be imported from a comma separated value file (CSV).
 The format of the file is critical.

+###Naming Conventions

+Club Abbreviation: Short 2-4 characters in ALL CAPS representing an abbreviation of a team's club.
+For data import, there **MUST** be a <space> after the Club abbreviation.
+Example: MC - Short for the club Mass Chaos

+Division: 2 Characters ONLY.
+The first character must be an R, O, M or V. The second character must be a number from 1-9.
+Example: R1 - Regular 1

+### Import File Format

-The following line defines the format.
-The first line of the file must be the data for Race #1.
+The following line defines the format. **The first line of the file must be the data for Race #1.**

 ```
 Race Num, Left Team, Right Team, Breakout Time, Race Format, Division<return>